 In addition to leveraging TRACER Capsids in potential licensing arrangements, we are advancing our own proprietary pipeline of drug candidates for neurological diseases, with a focus on Alzheimer's disease, or AD.
 Our wholly-owned prioritized pipeline programs include superoxide dismutase 1, or SOD1, gene therapy for amyotrophic lateral sclerosis, or ALS, and an anti-tau antibody for AD.
-We have identified a lead development candidate for our anti-tau antibody program in the first quarter of 2023 and we expect to submit an investigational new drug application, or IND, to the U.S. Food and Drug Administration for this program in the first half of 2024.
-We continue to evaluate the data from preclinical studies for our SOD1 program and expect to identify a lead development candidate in the second half of 2023.
+We have identified a lead development candidate for our anti-tau antibody program in the first quarter of 2023, initiated good laboratory practices, or GLP, toxicology studies in the third quarter of 2023, and we expect to submit an investigational new drug application, or IND, to the U.S. Food and Drug Administration for this program in the first half of 2024.
+We continue to evaluate the data from preclinical studies for our SOD1 program and expect to identify a lead development candidate in 2023.
 We expect to submit the IND for our SOD1 program in mid-2025.
 Our pipeline also includes four early research initiatives to develop gene therapies for the treatment of AD, Huntington's disease, and brain metastases from HER2+ metastatic breast cancer.
 In addition to these wholly-owned programs, we are actively advancing two later preclinical stage programs in collaboration with Neurocrine: a glucocerebrosidase 1, or GBA1, gene therapy program for Parkinson's disease and other GBA1-mediated diseases, and a FXN gene therapy program for Friedreich's ataxia.